Pavilion of Prince Teng: History

 The Pavilion of Prince Teng was first built in 653 AD, by Li Yuanying, the younger brother of Emperor Taizong of Tang and uncle of Emperor Gaozong of Tang.
 Li Yuanying was enfeoffed as Prince Teng in 639 and spent his early years in Suzhou.
 In 652 he was assigned the governorship of Nanchang where the pavilion served as his townhouse.
-The Pavilion of Prince Teng is the only existing royal architecture in southern China.
 Twenty years later, the building was rebuilt by the new governor.
 Upon its completion, a group of local intelligentsia gathered to compose prose and poetry about the building.
 The most famous of these is the Preface to the Pavilion of Prince Teng by Wang Bo.
 This piece made the Pavilion of Prince Teng a household name in China down to the present day.

 The Pavilion was subsequently destroyed and rebuilt a total of 29 times over the next centuries.
 The building itself changed shape and function many times.
 The penultimate construction was during the Tongzhi era of the Qing Dynasty.
 That building was destroyed in October 1926 during the chaotic Warlord Era.